Ashley Alexiss Takes It All Off In Sexiest Instagram Snap Yet

 Ashley Alexiss consistently takes to popular social media site Instagram to share racy swimsuit photos with her followers.
-Having shot to fame after walking in the Sports Illustrated: Swimsuit’s #SISwimSearch fashion show this past July, the model keeps her fans coming back for more with snaps that leave little of her enviable curves to the imagination.
+Having shot to fame after walking in Sports Illustrated: Swimsuit’s #SISwimSearch fashion show this past July, the model keeps her fans coming back for more with snaps that leave little of her enviable curves to the imagination.

 In a snap that the model posted on Wednesday, she is featured on a vacation in the Maldives.
 The 28-year-old sits perched on the edge of a wooden boardwalk overlooking the turquoise ocean spreading out in front of her with a patch of trees in the distance.
 She wears her birthday suit, stretching her arms above her head in a triumphant and relaxed gesture as she looks off into the distance.
 A single white robe is left bunched around her hips, showing off a glimpse of her ample backside.